nyc-crh/site/content/topics/seeking-equity-for-disabled-students/tests-labels-and-segregation/_index.md

 draft: false
 ---

 A Black girl sat in her Chicago high school classroom in 1920 and heard her teacher say that native-born white students were more intelligent than Black and immigrant students.
 The teacher claimed that there was proof, from [a new test given to soldiers](/gallery/army-test).
 “A race conscious Negro girl, one of the leaders of the class, objected to this remark,” but the teacher responded by showing the student tables with [the test results](gallery/army-test).
-The girl later reported, “with a brave look in her eyes,” that she told the teacher that she “did not believe that the figures were accurate.”[^1]
+“With a brave look in her eyes,” the student told the teacher that she “did not believe that the figures were accurate.”[^1]

 {{% read-more %}}